solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 were never trained on.
 Prompts are text strings that are used to help guide an LLM to the target response.
 For example, an LLM can provide a detailed answer in terms of how to approach the solution to a problem.
-However, it can't provide any realtime information of the solution without added context.
+However, it cannot provide any realtime information of the solution without added context.

 To support these types of scenerios, agents must integrate the